ashish-chopra/leisure/README.md

 Leisure
 ---------------
-We generally collect many videos and movies in our hard drive, and arrange them in some type of heirarchy.
-And unconciously, we have to remember the blueprint of the tree structure that we maintain.
+We generally collect many videos and movies in our hard drive, and arrange them in some type of folder heirarchy.
+However, we have to remember the blueprint of the tree structure that we maintain.
 Why would we like to remember the file system tree structure?
-In similar direction, "Leisure" is a small prototype of a search interface built in Angular 1.x + firebase to illustrate the initial ideas of solutions for this problem.
+One solution could be a searchable interface which can answer your queries.
+"Leisure" is a small prototype of a search interface built in Angular 1.x + firebase to illustrate the initial ideas of solutions for this problem.
+This is just a beginning!

 How to setup and Run
 ---------------------
 1. Leisure works with Node.js and Gulp.
-If you already don't have, then install nodejs and then install following packages globally:
+If you don't have it already, then install nodejs and then, install following packages globally:

         npm install -g bower gulp serve